Tutorials

 - Here is how we could add the

-interface to our simplified ArrayList<E> class@Override public Iterator<E> iterator() { return new ArrayListIterator(); } private class ArrayListIterator implements Iterator<E> { private int position; private boolean isLegalToRemove; private ArrayListIterator(){ position = -1; isLegalToRemove = false; } @Override public boolean hasNext() { return size() > (position+1); } @Override public E next() { if(!hasNext()){ throw new NoSuchElementException("No next element available"); } isLegalToRemove = true; return array[++position]; } @Override public void remove() { if(!isLegalToRemove){ throw new IllegalStateException("Must call next() before remove()"); } isLegalToRemove = false; ArrayList.this.remove(position--); } } // End of ArrayListIterator class
+Iterable<T>interface to our simplified ArrayList<E> class@Override public Iterator<E> iterator() { return new ArrayListIterator(); } private class ArrayListIterator implements Iterator<E> { private int position; private boolean isLegalToRemove; private ArrayListIterator(){ position = -1; isLegalToRemove = false; } @Override public boolean hasNext() { return size() > (position+1); } @Override public E next() { if(!hasNext()){ throw new NoSuchElementException("No next element available"); } isLegalToRemove = true; return array[++position]; } @Override public void remove() { if(!isLegalToRemove){ throw new IllegalStateException("Must call next() before remove()"); } isLegalToRemove = false; ArrayList.this.remove(position--); } } // End of ArrayListIterator class - You might think that we'd need to change the class declaration to this:

-public class ArrayList<E> implements List<E>, Iterable<E> {
+public class ArrayList<E> implements List<E>, Iterable<E> {- We don't need to do this because the

 - We don't need to do this because the